 The group accounted for depreciation, depletion and amortization ("DD&A") and decommissioning provision using the latest reserves valuation.
 Other than these, no significant changes occurred in procedures and methods used in carrying out accounting estimates.

-28 Issuance, repurchases, and repayment of debts and equity securities

-Debt issuance and repayments occurred in the ordinary course of business.
+28 Issuance, repurchases, and repayment of debts and equity securities Debt issuance and repayments occurred in the ordinary course of business a) Award of Oil Prospecting Licenses (OPLs) 321 and 323

-29 Dividends

-No dividends were declared or paid by the Company to its shareholders during the period under review.

-30 Significant events after the end of the interim period.
+- 29 Dividends No dividends were declared or paid by the Company to its shareholders during the period under review. - 30 Significant events after the end of the interim period.